+TORTURE IN TURKEY

+The Current Status of Torture and Ill-treatment

+KHRP | Last Updated 11 July 2006

+Contents

 Summary 1

 I. What is torture?
+1

 II.
 Who are likely victims of torture?
+1

 III.
 Who are the likely perpetrators?
+2

 IV.
+Where and when is torture likely to occur?
+2

-Causes for concern
+VII.
+Causes for concern 3

-A. Concerns over the nature and content of the reforms 2
+A. Concerns over the nature and content of the reforms 3

 B. Concerns over the impact of the reforms 3

-C. Justice, reparation and ending impunity 4
+C. Justice, reparation and ending impunity 5

-V. Progress made in Turkey
+VI.
+Progress made in Turkey 5

-A. Turkey and the EU 5
+A. Turkey and the EU 6

 B. Pro-EU reforms 6

 C. Has torture decreased?
 7

-VI.
-How can torture be prevented?
+V. How can torture be prevented?
+8

 A. Torture and detention 8

 B. Accountability and redress 8

 Kurdish Human Rights Project

 11 Guilford Street

 London WC1N 1DH

 Tel: +44 (0) 20 7405 3583

 Fax: +44 (0) 20 7404 9088

 Email:khrp@khrp.org

 The Kurdish Human Rights Project (KHRP) is an independent, non-political, non-governmental human rights organisation founded and based in London, England.
 KHRP is a registered charity and is committed to the promotion and protection of the human rights of all persons living with the Kurdish regions of Turkey, Iraq, Iran, Syria and elsewhere, irrespective of race, religion, sex, political persuasion or other belief or opinion.
 Its beneficiaries include both Kurdish and non-Kurdish people.

+Summary

+Turkey has signed numerous treaties agreeing not to subject its population to torture or ill-treatment and to actively prevent it occurring.
+The Constitution of Turkey forbids it.
+Yet despite these commitments the practice of torture and ill-treatment persists.

+Whilst the legal reforms of the last few years have been positive, torture in Turkey remains serious and systematic.
+Recent developments suggest potentially retrogressive steps in Turkey's reform process which must be addressed, and further effort is needed to bring about widespread and effective change on the ground.
+'Zero tolerance' must correspond to 100 per cent accountability, and if Turkey is serious about ending torture, it must ensure that potential victims are protected and perpetrators are answerable to the courts.

+I. What is torture?